+I worked as a business reporter for almost five years.
 My immersion in the world of money included run-ins with billionaires, criminals, traders, entrepreneurs, interrogators, polymaths and paupers, all of whom taught me something.

 “Whenever you find yourself on the side of the majority, it is time to pause and reflect.”

+I created Deep Dish as a place to document my lifestyle experiments, and collate some of my best published work.
 While it’s mostly for my own enjoyment, I figured other people might get something out of it too.

 All I know for sure is that taking a few small steps off the beaten path has completely changed the trajectory of my life.

-Maybe it can do the same for you.
+Maybe it can do the same for you!